 - To have seen democracy in action at the Houses of Parliament

-- To visit the great places of worship of the main 5 religions
+- To visit the great places of worship of 3 of the main 5 religions

 - To have read at least 40 classic children’s books and been exposed to a wide range of quality texts

 - To have sung in a choir, performed in a theatre production and learnt to play a musical instrument